julianjohannesen/react-bulma-components/README.md

 #### Advanced

-This configuration its recomended it you answer yes to one of the following questions:
+This configuration its recommended if you answer yes to one of the following questions:

-- I'm worried about the final size of my bundle?
+- Are you worried about the final size of my bundle?
-- I need to override the default Bulma variables?
+- Do you need to override the default Bulma variables?

 ```javascript
 import React from 'react';